DJ Umek

 Uroš Umek (/sl/; born May 16, 1976), better known as DJ Umek or simply UMEK, is a Slovenian dance music producer and DJ.
 Musically active since 1993, he is the owner of several techno record labels.
 In 1999 he founded Consumer Recreation and Recycled Loops, the former of which he co-runs with Valentino Kanzyani.
 Recycled Loops formed the sublabel Earresistible Musick in 2001, and in 2007 Umek founded the large techno label 1605.

 In 2010, he won Best Techno Artist at the Beatport Music Awards, and in 2013 he was named Best Techno DJ at the EMPO Awards.
 In 2013, he won Best Techno Track at the International Dance Music Awards, and the following year he won Best Techno/Tech House Artist.
 He has released singles and remixes on Spinnin' Records and Ultra Records.
 Since 2015 UMEK switched back to darker techno style and is now releasing mostly on his own imprint 1605.

 Career

 Early years (1990s-2006)

 Umek began DJing in 1993 at the age of 17.
 He was among the pioneers of the electronic music in Slovenia.
-In 1999 he released music on his own labels Consumer Recreation and Recycled Loops, the former of which he co-runs with Valentino Kanzyani.
+In 1995 he started his first record label Veto Records in cooperation with DJ Primus and Boštjan Marušič, year later they established hard techno label Absense and in 1999 he released music on his own labels Consumer Recreation, which he co-created with Boštjan Marušič and Recycled Loops, which he co-run with Valentino Kanzyani.
 Umek became famous by techno-supporters in Europe about 2001, for his fast mixing skills and his uplifting dj-sets.
 In the later years he changed his style a little bit.
 In 2001 he released music on Earresistible Musick, and in 2006, on Astrodisco.